FRBNY-DSGE/DSGE.jl/README.md

 ## Reoptimizing

-Generally, the user will want to reoptimize the parameter vector (and consequently, calculate the Hessian at this new mode) everytime they conduct posterior sampling:
+Generally, the user will want to reoptimize the parameter vector (and consequently, calculate the Hessian at this new mode) every time they conduct posterior sampling:
 - the input data are updated with new observations or revised
 - the model sub-specification is changed